 Fortunately, there are ways to prepare for and counteract this.
 First, ensure that you are stocked with water and high-sustenance protein-based foods.
 We advise preparing your own ready-to-eat lunch.
-By the time you are dismissed, you may not have the full half hour for your lunch break and you will likely not have time to make anything to eat.
 Try to avoid heavy or high-carb foods that will weigh you down and make you feel sluggish in the afternoon.